LVLane: Deep Learning for Lane Detection and Classification in Challenging Conditions: Experiments

 \subsection{Results}

 The findings of our study are summarized in Table \ref{tab: result}, which highlights the notable improvement in detection and classification performance on the LVLane test set when our dataset is utilized in addition to TuSimple for model training.
 Additionally, we observe the performance degradation when we assess the LVLane test set using a TuSimple-only trained model.
 TuSimple+LVLane was the top performer in detection and classification accuracy for the TuSimple test set.
+We report f1-scores of the classification branch to show the effect of false positives and false negatives.
+We notice an improvement in f1-scores commensurate with accuracy.
 The effectiveness of our model is evident in the results obtained on the TuSimple test set Fig. \ref{fig: test-class-tusimple-ufld} and Caltech test set Fig. \ref{fig: test-class-caltech-ufld}, where it demonstrates accurate detection and classification of solid and dashed lane types.

 We depict the performance of our model on the challenging LVLane test set in Fig. \ref{fig: test-det-final}, which includes scenarios with bright lighting conditions and partially visible lane markings.
 In these difficult cases, we observe a performance degradation in the UFLD and RESA models trained only on TuSimple, while our model maintains accurate lane localization.
 Furthermore, our model achieves correct lane classification for all instances.
 Additionally, through experimentation on various test images (not displayed here), we consistently observe superior detection and classification performance, particularly in challenging examples, validating the efficacy of our network.